Skip to main content

 Because Regulation CC aims to implement Congress’s goal of providing customers or members access to their deposited funds as quickly as possible, exceptions to the required availability schedules are limited.
 That makes it important for staff to understand the Reg CC exceptions in all their check fraud detection efforts.

-The six exceptions to Reg CC are related to:
+The six so-called safeguard exceptions to the availability schedule under Reg CC are related to:

 1. New accounts, which are those newer than 30 calendar days.
-However, suppose each customer on an account has had another account at the bank or credit union for 30 days before an additional account is opened.
+This exception allows holds on check deposits for local and non-local checks but does not cover deposits made by cash and electronic payments.
+In addition, the first $6,725 of government, cashier's, certified, depository, teller's, or traveler's checks must be given next-daily availability.
+Furthermore, suppose each customer on an account has had another account at the bank or credit union for 30 days before an additional account is opened.
 In that case, it is not considered a new account.

-1. Large deposits, defined as those totaling more than $5,525 on any single banking day, regardless of how many accounts list the customer or member.
+2. Large deposits of one or more checks.
+A financial institution can extend the hold placed on deposits of one or more checks to the extent that the aggregate amount exceeds $6,725 on any single banking day, regardless of how many accounts list the customer or member.
 Nevertheless, financial institutions must make some of the funds available quickly, as outlined in Reg CC.
+In addition, this exception does not apply to large cash deposits or those made by electronic payments.

 The length of restrictions to deposited funds, including check holds, can vary under Reg CC.
 In addition, in all cases above except for the one regarding new accounts, financial institutions postponing access to funds from checks or other deposits must quickly provide the depositor with written notice of the delay.